SDC-Fennel/Fennel/README.md

 </h1>

 <p align="center">
-REST API for product reviews
+RESTful API for reviews for a product catalogue
 </p>